Content last updated January 2023.

 - Custom error messages are not used, so users see the default "An unhandled fault has occurred in this flow" message

-Alignment to Business Value
+Business Value

 The concept of business value, in the context of automation, is about how well processes create measurable, positive impact for business stakeholders.
 Ideally, process automation enables users to spend less time on repetitive, low-value tasks.
 It also helps boost data integrity by eliminating manual processing activities that could introduce errors.
-Much like Business Process Optimization, identifying and delivering automations that will drive real business value requires work beyond basic discovery and business analysis.
+Much like Process Design, identifying and delivering automations that will drive real business value requires work beyond basic discovery and business analysis.

 At times, it may seem like the best way to deliver value to the business is to simply automate every process requested by a business user, either in the order they appear in your backlog (or ticketing queue) or based on political factors in your organization.
 This can lead to two related problems: building automations in a suboptimal order and building the wrong automations altogether.
 The first problem, poor prioritization, prevents high-value processes from getting implemented when they should, potentially slowing growth.
 The second problem, building the wrong automations, not only delays the delivery of high-value automations, it also leads to misspent time, unnecessary costs, and increased frustration among delivery teams.